We may earn a commission for purchases using our links. Learn more

 - You will be asked to confirm your actions, tap Reset Network Settings.

 - Your iPhone will reset all network settings to factory default.
-Once done, restart it, your iPhone will take a minute or two to restart.
+Once done, restart it, your iPhone will take a minute or two to reboot.

 - Your iPhone should automatically reconnect to your carrier.
 To reconnect to Wi-Fi networks, go to Settings, tap Wi-Fi and tap the network you want to join.
 If prompted, enter the previously stored Wi-Fi password, then tap Join.